wdi-atx-11/js-functions/README.md

     // function definition
     function spacesToDashes(phrase) {
         console.log(phrase.replace(/ /g, "-"));
+        return phrase.replace(/ /g, "-");
     }

     var phrase = "Dash is also a great API lookup tool!";
     // function call
-    spacesToDashes(phrase); // Dash-is-also-a-great-API-lookup-tool!
+    spacesToDashes(phrase); // prints and returns 'Dash-is-also-a-great-API-lookup-tool!'
 ```

-In the case of the function spacesToDashes, the function description 'spaces to dashes' the first letters were capitalized and the phrase was concatenated to 'spacesToDashes'
+In the case of the function spacesToDashes, the name describes the function and is in lowerCamelCase (first word not capitalized, other words capitalized with no spaces).